AdrienneAEW/Project-Page-React/README.md

-This project is a training exercise.
-A chance to practice making components in React and lauching a React app.
-It always was a a way to work on the layout of case studies.
+My first launched React app.
+Not really an app as much a chance to practice and lauch a React project.

 # Getting Started with Create React App